AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 - minimum airflow check,
 - airflow balance logic.

-### 4. Psychrometric and Airside Logic
+### Psychrometric and Airside Logic
-To support HVAC design decisions, the tool can be extended or configured to handle:
+The project can be extended to handle the air-side conditions commonly used in HVAC design, such as:

 - dry-bulb temperature,
 - wet-bulb temperature,